googlecloudrobotics/core/docs/concepts/app-management.md

 installed into a single cluster.
 These internal objects describe the task of installing parts of the application.

 The federation layer will sync ChartAssignments to robots as needed.
-The actual installation is done by another controller, this time running both in the cloud and on the robots.
+The actual installation is done by another controller (chart-assignment-controller), this time running both in the cloud and on the robots.
 The AppRollout controller will watch the status updates and consolidate the information into status updates on the AppRollout.

+## Sharing secrets

+If you create a Secret in the `default` namespace labelled `cloudrobotics.com/copy-to-chart-namespaces=true`, it will be copied into all namespaces created by the chart-assignment-controller.
+This is useful for cluster-specific license keys that can be used by applications.